-Students in the MBA Program may elect to specialize in the applied business, energy management, health systems administration, leadership/human resource management, finance, market development or project management by taking the appropriate electives.
+Students in the MBA Program may elect to specialize in the accounting, applied business, data analytics & visualization, health systems administration, human resource management, finance, and project management by taking the appropriate electives.

 The MBA Program at Waynesburg University involves 30 credit hours of instruction, which may be completed in one year of intensive, full-time study.
 It also is possible to complete the requirements for the MBA degree on a part-time basis up to seven years.